MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/bi-how-work-account-schedule.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: bi, power BI, analysis, KPI ms.date: 08/11/2017
+ms.search.keywords: bi, power BI, analysis, KPI ms.date: 01/25/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: cfe0eed4090ef458e774da8d0bc03910247570d7
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 42c23ca4a15a7242985902b7e95f9d96facdd2c2
+ms.openlocfilehash: ce7ec04b72fd6a5c4c00eeff277e74a9d834959a
 ms.contentlocale: en-nz
-ms.lasthandoff: 12/14/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-work-with-account-schedules"></a>How to: Work with Account Schedules
+# <a name="work-with-account-schedules"></a>Work with Account Schedules
 Use account schedules to get insight into the financial data stored in your chart of accounts.
 Account schedules analyse figures in G/L accounts, and compare general ledger entries with general ledger budget entries.
 The results display in charts on your Home page, such as the Cash Flow chart.

 [!INCLUDE[d365fin](includes/d365fin_md.md)]  provides a few sample account schedules that you can use right away, or you can set up your own rows and columns to specify the figures to compare.
 For example, you can create account schedules to calculate profit margins on dimensions like departments or customer groups.
 You can create as many customised financial statements as you want.

 Setting up account schedules requires an understanding of the financial data in the chart of accounts.
 For example, you can view general ledger entries as percentages of budget entries.
 This requires that budgets are created.
-For more information, see [How to: Create G/L Budgets](finance-how-create-budgets.md).
+For more information, see [Create G/L Budgets](finance-how-create-budgets.md).

-> [!NOTE]
->   This functionality requires that your experience is set to **Suite**.
-For more information, see [Customizing Your [!INCLUDE[d365fin](includes/d365fin_md.md)] Experience](ui-experiences.md).

 ## <a name="account-categories-and-account-schedules"></a>Account Categories and Account Schedules
 You can use account categories to change the layout of your financial statements.
 After you set up your account categories in the **G/L Account Categories** window, and you choose the **Generate Account Schedules** action, the underlying account schedules for the core financial reports are updated.
 The next time you run one of these reports, such as the balance statement, new totals and subentries are added, based on your changes.
 For more information, see [The General Ledger and the Chart of Accounts](finance-general-ledger.md).